-A4 – Arizona Revised Statutes (ARS) §43-401 requires your employer to withhold Arizona income tax from your compensation paid for services performed in Arizona for application toward your Arizona income tax liability.
+A4 – Arizona Revised Statutes (ARS) §43-401 requires the employer to withhold Arizona income tax from compensation paid to employees for services performed in Arizona for application toward their Arizona income tax liability.
 Arizona withholding is a percentage of the amount of federal income tax withheld.

-Administrative Employer – The Employer of Record in a co-employment relationship, usually a PEO, and the Employer responsible for the administrative tasks of HR and compliance, tax payments, payroll processing and other employee administrative tasks.
+Administrative Employer – The Employer of Record in a co-employment relationship, usually a PEO, and the employer responsible for the administrative tasks of HR and compliance, tax payments, payroll processing and other employment related administrative tasks.

 Certified Payroll – Usually required in government projects, this payroll report is signed and certifies that the wages and hours were actually worked on that particular job, location, etc.

 COBRA – The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives workers and their families who lose their health benefits the right to choose to continue group health benefits provided by their group health plan for limited periods of time under certain circumstances such as voluntary or involuntary job loss, reduction in the hours worked, transition between jobs, death, divorce, and other life events.
 Qualified individuals may be required to pay the entire premium for coverage up to 102 percent of the cost to the plan.

 Compensation – Something (such as money) given or received as payment or reparation (as for a service or loss or injury)